devniz/savings-goals-client/README.md

 ## How to build the project?

 This compressed file already contains a packaged JAR file for you.
-It is inside the target folder > registration-service.jar If you want to rebuild the project, you can do:
+It is inside the target folder > saving-client.jar If you want to rebuild the project, you can do:

 ```